Moist Yellow Cake Recipe (Old Fashioned)

 - Gradually add dry ingredients into wet ingredients, alternating with the buttermilk.

-- Beat egg whites until foamy and thick.
+- Beat egg whites until stiff and thick. (holds a nice peak)

-- Fold egg whites into batter and mix until incorporated.
+- Very gently fold egg whites into batter and mix JUST until incorporated.

 - Pour batter into prepared pans and spread into even layers.